CONTACT US

 Demand Forecasting: Importance, Benefits and Driving Factors

 Demand forecasting is often seen a complex task, yet, in a data-driven world it is easier than you think.
-You may need to know how much revenue and profits your pricing campaign is expected to generate.
+You may need to know how much revenue and profit your pricing campaign is expected to generate.
 Likewise, how much your dynamic pricing requires inventory and how often you need to replenish stock.
 Demand forecasting answers all of these.
-Especially important in eCommerce where the competitor pricing is fierce.
+This is especially important in e-commerce where competitor pricing is fierce.

 Simulate your prices with demand forecasting